pyflosic/fodMC/examples/README.md

 system

 - only the first geometry is calculated
-- all other exmaples after a empty line are "out-commented"
+- all other examples after an empty line are ignored
 - the file lists a number of possible examples